-During the time when Theodor Geisel (a.k.a.
-Dr. Seuss) was working as a children's book author and illustrator, a popular primer for young children involved the story of two characters name Dick and Jane.
+During the time when Dr. Seuss (real name: Theodor Geisel) was working as a children's book author and illustrator, a popular primer for young children involved the story of two characters name Dick and Jane.
 The problem: Dick and Jane were boring, and educators and parents knew it.
-Consequently, these boring characters impeded children from learning how to read and in advance in their skill level.
+Consequently, these boring characters impeded children from learning how to read and advance their skill level.
 Writer John Hershey delineated the problem in a 1954 article in Life magazine:

 Upon reading the article, William Spaulding, the director of Houghton Mifflin's education division, decided to take Hershey's idea to the next level.
 He invited Dr. Seuss over for dinner and asked him to create an exciting children's book that would encourage them to read.
 "Write me a story that first-graders can't put down!" he repeatedly exclaimed to Dr. Seuss.